Death on the Ganges: Students explore how death and religion intertwine in India

 Death is just the beginning

-At times, the trip was emotionally challenging, but Blaine’s guidance and decades of experience processing such events helped steady them.
+The students said they found the trip emotionally challenging at times, but Blaine’s guidance and decades of experience processing such events helped steady them.

-Despite the intense subject matter, and rough travel conditions at times, the students excelled, says Blaine.
+Despite the intense subject matter, and some rough travel conditions, the students excelled, says Blaine.
 “We had a bus break down, it was a hundred degrees everywhere, but they just rose to the challenge.
 They’d play games and sing, and they had such a bond with each other.
 I was charmed over and over again.”

-Lessons from the trips will linger for Kang, helping her in a future career in medicine.
+Lessons from the trips will linger for Kang, helping her in her future medical career.
 “Knowledge of these subjects and different beliefs surrounding them will help me to empathize with others and be a comforting presence as a medical professional,” she says.

 “I let places choose me rather than the other way around,” she says.